Medjiework/exercises_done_in_class20232024/README.md

-# exercises_done_in_class20232024
 A collection of programming exercises, assignments, and coursework from my Computer Science studies.

-It includes work in programming, mostly in C++.
-I’m keeping these as a record of my learning while continuing to work hard to develop my skills and build better and more advanced projects.
+Most of the work here is in C++.

+This repository keeps track of my learning, practice, and the programming foundation I’ve built along the way.
+I’m continuing to grow, learn, and build bigger things.